richzhang/PerceptualSimilarity/README.md

 - `--batch_size`: evaluation batch size (will default to 1)
 - `--use_gpu`: turn on this flag for GPU usage

-An example usage is as follows: `python ./test_dataset_model.py --dataset_mode 2afc --datasets val/traditional val/cnn --model net-lin --net alex --use_gpu --batch_size 50`.
+An example usage is as follows: `python ./test_dataset_model.py --dataset_mode 2afc --datasets val/traditional val/cnn --model lpips --net alex --use_gpu --batch_size 50`.
 This would evaluate our model on the "traditional" and "cnn" validation datasets.

 ### (C) About the dataset